allenai/robothor-challenge/README.md

 ## Challenge Submissions

 We will be using [EvalAI](https://evailai.cloudcv.org) to host the challenge.
-The first phase of the challenge will begin XXX date XXX.
-You will be submitting your docker image for evaluation using the evalai CLI.
+The first phase of the challenge will begin on Feb 11, 2020.
+You will be submitting your docker image for evaluation using the EvalAI CLI.
 During leaderboard evaluation, separate scenes/points will be used to determine your score.

 ## Acknowledgments

-XXX evalai/rishab
+We would like to thank Rishabh Jain for the help for setting up the EvalAI leaderboard.